 2. Evolution of alternative transcriptomes during cell lineage commitment

 Cells can produce multiple different proteins from a single gene through selective inclusion or exclusion of exons during maturation of a pre-mRNA into a mature mRNA.
 This process, referred to as alternative splicing, generates a multitude of qualitatively-different proteomes from a single genome to support the functioning of numerous cell types.
 We are interested in the earliest alternative splicing events that occur at the time of cell lineage commitment.
-We would like to understand how such events are differentially regulated from those occurring in the progenitor cells, and how alternative splicing contributes to cell lineage commitment compared to the cooperating "epigenetic" events.
-We are currently focusing on fate-defining alternative splicing events in the neuronal lineage and their misregulation in neurological disorders.
+We would like to understand how such events are differentially regulated from those occurring in the progenitor cells, and how alternative splicing contributes to cell lineage commitment compared to the cooperating 'epigenetic' events.
+Our current focus is on fate-defining alternative splicing events in the neuronal lineage and their misregulation in neurological disorders.

 Alternative splicing in neuronal differentiation.